daattali/beautiful-jekyll/dance-events.md

 [Sign Up](https://forms.gle/U3VtPtojA1jNUBpAA){: .button target="_blank" rel="noopener"}

-## Down Bad Furlesque
+## Down Bad Furlesque (18+)

-Down Bad Furlesque is an adult performance show mixing the art of acting, dance, costuming, and fursuiting!
-This is also a charity event, where attendance members can donate money on behalf of any performer.
-This incredibly popular event is a must see, raising incredible amounts of money for charity... amongst other things...
-Auditions will be opening soon!
+DBF is an adult variety show mixing the art of acting, dance, and fursuiting!
+Come witness the magic of the stage as our performers put on a top-notch show for you!

+We are currently accepting auditions for our FurSquared 2024 show!
+Please thoroughly read the details and rules on the form before submitting your video and information.

+You must be 18 years or older to audition/attend the event!

+[Audition Form](https://forms.gle/U3VtPtojA1jNUBpAA){: .button target="_blank" rel="noopener"}